WEE-OWW-WEE-OWW .. Bellowing police siren ... A response unit in a black & white squad car on pursuit ...

 In California, it is LEGAL TO OWN AND CARRY these knives.
 As long as they are in the folded position, these knives can also be carried in a concealed manner.
 There is also NO RESTRICTION ON THE BLADE LENGTH of a folded knife.

 A switchblade is a type of knife that has the blade contained within a handle and can be opened automatically.
 These types of knives normally have a spring mechanism that helps fire open the blade by pushing a button or a switch on the handle.

-Switchblades of 2” or less are legal to carry in California, as long as they are not concealed.
-However, they are illegal when the blade is longer than 2”.
+Switchblades of less than 2 inches are legal to carry in California, as long as they are not concealed.
+However, they are illegal when the blade is 2 inches or longer.
 These knives are also known as ‘pushbutton knives’ ‘and ejector knives’.